mathisnozais/MycPten/02_Seurat_analysis/README.md

 ```

 ### Run the R/Seurat analysis
 Analysis can be directly run inside docker containers by compiling Rmarkdown files.
-The Rmarkdown file knit compilation will launch the required analysis for the step and produce a final HTML report.
+The Rmarkdown file knit compilation will launch the required analysis and produce a final HTML report.
 You will need a function R script that can be download here:
 ```bash
 #Function download
   wget -P $WORKING_DIR/02_Seurat_analysis/01_Script https://zenodo.org/record/4636520/files/Workflow_function.R?download=1
 ```

-NB : An already generated report is available in the <WORKING_DIR>/1-Seurat_analysis/output.
+NB : An already generated report is available in xxx

 - Experiment_preprocessing.rmd <br/>
-You can either launch all the code (starting with count matrix in repository by default) or launch only part of the code with our intermediate Robj.
+You can either run all the code (starting with count matrix in repository by default) or run only part of the code with our intermediate Robj.
-If you want to launch only part of the code download necessary object and put it in the Output folder the script will automatically skip the unnecessary chunk.
+If you want to run only part of the code download the necessary object and put it in the Output folder the script will automatically skip the unnecessary chunk.
 - Seurat_analysis.Rmd <br/>
 Download and put in the Output folder the merge object (https://doi.org/10.5281/zenodo.4636520)